CZ-NIC/fred-docs/EPPReference/CommandStructure/Update/UpdateNsset.rst

 =============

-A nsset update :ref:`command <struct-command>` is used to alter details of a nsset.
+A nsset update :ref:`command <struct-command>` is used to alter details of an nsset.

 The nsset update command is an ``update`` element in the ``nsset`` namespace (``http://www.nic.cz/xml/epp/nsset-1.2``).